nschlia/ffmpegfs/README.md

 *Release 1.0 is out!
 Now work commences on V1.1 and V1.2 bringing nice new features like video rescaling, DVD support and WAV format.
 So please stay tuned.*

-ffmpegfs is a read-only FUSE filesystem which transcodes between audio and video formats (many formats that FFmpeg can decode to MP3, MP4 or WAV) on the fly when opened and read.
+ffmpegfs is a read-only FUSE filesystem which transcodes between audio and video formats on the fly when opened and read.

+Supported output formats:

+* MP4 (audio & video)
+* OGG (audio & video)
+* MP3 (audio only)
+* WAV (audio only)

-This can let you use a multi media file collection with software and/or hardware which only understands the MP3, MP4 or WAC format, or  transcode files through simple drag-and-drop in a file browser.
+This can let you use a multi media file collection with software and/or hardware which only understands the MP3, MP4, OGG or WAV format, or transcode files through simple drag-and-drop in a file browser.

 For installation instructions see the [install](INSTALL.md) file.